frslabs/cropus-android/README.md

         //Initialize the Cropus SDK Config object with the appropriate configurations CropusConfig cropusConfig = new CropusConfig.Builder()
                 .setLicenseKey(CROPUS_LICENSE_KEY)
-                .setOutputImageFormat("jpg")    //Output image format either jpg or png by default result will be in jpg format.
+                //.setOutputImageFormat("jpg")    //OPTIONAL: Output image format either jpg or png by default result will be in jpg format.
-                .setOutputImageResolution("both") // Output image resolution either both,low,high by default result is in high resoltion image.
+                // .setCropusOutputImageQuality(CropusOutputImageQuality.both()) //OPTIONAL: To set output image quality. by default it's high image quality
-                // .setLowResMaxImageSize(integer) // OPTIONAL: To set low resolution image size (default less than 25KB) .build();
+                .build();

         //Call the Cropus SDK